tsc2017/WSL_SSH/README.md

+Forked from the gist [How to automatically start ssh server on boot on Windows Subsystem for Linux](https://gist.github.com/harleyday/76a103a1a0ca97c6f33706e4a8cc3307)

 ## How to automatically start ssh server on boot on Windows Subsystem for Linux
 -------------------------------------------------------------------------------
 *This works with Ubuntu 18.04LTS.
 I make no promises about other distributions, but direct anyone else to an [older Gist](https://gist.github.com/dentechy/de2be62b55cfd234681921d5a8b6be11#file-wsl-ssh-server-md) which apparently works for 16.04LTS.*